inkVerb/verb/ink/help/ghost2wp.md

    Import, copy media, restore PHP nginx.
 3. Log in at `https://formosan.dog/wp-admin/` (if `wp_install()` ran, the password is printed).
 4. Optional: `systemctl disable --now ghost_formosan-dog`
+5. Optional: `ink wp pagify -d formosan.dog -a` if the import should have been pages, not posts.

 ## Direct PHP (any paths)
 ```